 There are already many different types of DLTs into play, and hopefully, we will be able to see more additions in the newer future.
 But for now, shifting to distributed ledger implementation would be the wisest choice for any kind of growth.

 There are different types of DLTs, and all of them have different ways to operate.
 To understand the major differences among them, you’ll need to compare them.
-Take a look below and let’s start the fun!

 Here, digital information makes up the blocks.
 Usually, they have three different kinds of parts –